navneetchauhan1988/AzureSentinel/Instructions/Lab 1  : Onboarding Azure Sentinel.md

 ### Task 2 : External solutions via agent:

+###   Create a Windows Virtual Machine in Azure.

+In this task, you will create a Windows virtual machine.

+1. Open Azure portal at https://portal.azure.com.

+5. Select **Create a Resource**.

+6. In the **search the Marketplace** box, enter *Windows 10*.

+7. Select the **Create** dropdown for Microsoft Windows 10.
+Then select **Windows 10 Enterprise, version 20H2**.

+8. Select your Subscription.

+9. Create a new Resource Group named **rg-AZWIN01** if you have not done so already.

+10. Set the Virtual Machine name to AZWIN01.

+11. Set the Region to  **East US**.

+12. Enter a Username of your choosing that is acceptable for Azure.

+13. Enter a Password of your choice

+14. Select Licensing confirmation.

+15. Select **Review + Create**.

+16. Select **Create**.
+Wait for the Resource to be created, this may take a few minutes.

+###  Connect an Azure Windows VM.

+In this task, you will connect an Azure Windows virtual machine to Azure Sentinel.

+1. In the Search bar of the Azure portal, type *Sentinel*, then select **Azure Sentinel**.

+2. Select your Azure Sentinel Workspace you created earlier.

+3. From the Data Connectors Tab, select the **Security Events** connector from the list.

+4. Select your Azure Sentinel Workspace if prompted.

+5. Select **Open connector page** on the connector information blade.

+6. Select the **Install agent on a Windows Virtual Machine** option.

+7. Select **Download & install agent for Azure Windows Virtual machines**.

+8. Select the **AZWIN01** virtual machine in the list that you just created in the previous step, then select **Connect**.
+Wait until the connecting message disappears.

+9. Select **Virtual machines** in the navigation list.

 ### Installing Azure Log anaytics  Agent on Linux server

 1. Select **Cloud Shell** in azure portal.